Cafeteria: College cafeteria

 In American English, a college cafeteria is a cafeteria intended for college students.
 In British English, it is often called the refectory.
 These cafeterias can be a part of a residence hall or in a separate building.
 Many of these colleges employ their students to work in the cafeteria.
-The number of meals served to students varies from school to school but is normally around 21 meals per week.
-Like normal cafeterias, a person will have a tray to select the food that they want, but (at some campuses) instead of paying money, pays beforehand by purchasing a meal plan.
+The number of meals served to students varies from school to school, but is normally around 21 meals per week.
+As in normal cafeterias, a person will have a tray to select the food they want, but (at some campuses) instead of paying at the time, they pay in advance by purchasing a meal plan.